 If you need help:

-If you have any technical issues when logging into a Regular Board Meeting or Public Hearing, please access the Zoom help centre directly.
-There are a number of training tools and support systems on their website: https://support.zoom.us/hc/en-us
+If you have any technical issues when logging into a Regular Board Meeting or Public Hearing, please access the Zoom Help Centre directly.
+Visit the Zoom Training webpage for support, including how-to video tutorials.

 Watch or participate in person

-As of July 2021, members of the public and the media are invited back to participate in-person at Board Meetings and Public Hearings in the Norkam Mechanical Group Lounge (formerly Valley First Lounge) at Sandman Centre (300 Lorne Street).
-Masks are mandatory.
-Board meetings were temporarily relocated to Valley First Lounge in 2020 to allow for proper physical distancing for staff and Board members.
+Board meetings were temporarily relocated to the Norkam Mechanical Lounge (formerly Valley First Lounge) to allow for proper physical distancing for staff and Board members.
 Virtual participation via zoom remains an option and recorded meetings are published on the TNRD’s YouTube channel.